takuo/go-testsplitter/README.md

   * Execution is divided by package, resulting in commands like `./test-bin/foo.bar.test -test.v -test.timeout=20m -test.run "^TestFooBar|TestHogeMoge$"`
     * However, since distribution is at the test function level, the same package may be tested on multiple nodes, but duplication is avoided by specifying `-test.run`
   * Uses `xargs -P` for parallel execution within a node
-  * Tests are run via gotestsum, and junit report files are output in the format `./test-reports/junit-[NODE INDEX]-[EXECUTE NUMBER].xml`
+  * Tests are run via gotestsum, and JSON files are output in the format `./test-json/test-[NODE INDEX]-[EXECUTE NUMBER].json`
   * You can use own custom template with `-t` option.

 ## Examples